U.S. in Balochistan Secures CPEC and Oil, Reshaping Geopolitics

 - Russia seeks long-dreamed-of access to warm waters.

-The U.S.’s presence in Balochistan not only secures the China-Pakistan Economic Corridor (CPEC) but also underscores Islamabad’s enduring appeal to global powers, making it indispensable to their strategic calculations.
+The U.S. presence in Balochistan not only protects the China-Pakistan Economic Corridor (CPEC), but it also indicates that Islamabad is still attractive to global powers, making it an important part of their strategic plans.

 Benefits to Pakistan